joaotavora/eglot/README.md

 for the language you're using.
 Otherwise, it prompts you to enter one.

+<a name=latest></a>
-# Get latest development version from [GNU-Devel ELPA][gnudevelelpa]
+# Get latest [GNU-Devel ELPA][gnudevelelpa] version

-First, configure this repository.
+First, configure GNU-Devel ELPA as your ELPA source repository.
 ```lisp
 (add-to-list 'package-archives '("gnu-devel" . "https://elpa.gnu.org/devel/"))
 ```

-Then, use `M-x package-install` or `M-x package-update` to install an ELPA package from the latest upstream.
+Then, use `M-x package-install` or `M-x package-update` as before install an ELPA package from the latest upstream.
+You will be running the same Eglot version as if you were running Emacs master!

-<a name=emacscore></a>
-# Contribute to Eglot's development

-_**Eglot is now in Emacs's core!**_ Upcoming Emacs 29 will have `M-x eglot` built-in.

-The recommended way to experiment with changes to the latest Eglot is to [compile][compile-emacs1] [Emacs][compile-emacs2] [yourself][compile-emacs3-official].

-From a development perspective, moving to core allows us to work on Eglot in tandem with other related packages already in Emacs, such as [Flymake][flymake], [ElDoc][eldoc], [Xref][xref], [Project][project].

-This means adding or tweaking an Emacs LSP feature is a matter of submitting a single patch targetting multiple relevant packages, not just Eglot.

-These `:core` packages (Eglot included) are then released periodically to GNU ELPA, so users of other Emacs's versions can get them via `M-x package-install`.

-# Status of this GitHub repository

-This repository is **not the development upstream anymore**, but it's **not** dead (yet):

-* It may be used to start [discussions][discussion].

-  Sometimes, it's possible the discussion or bug report will be moved to [Emacs's bug tracker][emacs-bug-tracker-eglot].
-You may take the initiative and start discussion there using `M-x report-emacs-bug` or simply sending mail to `bug-gnu-emacs@gnu.org`.

-  Please the [Eglot-specific bug-reporting instructions][bug-reporting].

-* The [`eglot.el`][eglot.el] file here is periodically updated to mirror the [Emacs upstream][upstream-eglot.el]

-* The existing tests of [`eglot-tests.el`][eglot-tests.el], also periodically updated, may be used to rehearse and validate patches using [GitHub CI infrastructure][build-status].
+`M-x eglot-upgrade-eglot` should  also work if you have already installed it.

 <a name="connecting"></a>
 # Connecting to a server